oladhari/asmuch/src/assets/markdown/02-exo.md

 # KEYBOARD

-### Exercices 1
+### Exercises 1
-- Crée (en HTML) une `DIV` avec l'id "character"
+- Create (in HTML) a `DIV` with the id" character "
-- Faire changer de couleur de fond a cette `DIV`à chaque fois qu'on appuie sur une numéro de 0 à 9 sur le clavier
+- Change background color to this `DIV` each time you press a number from 0 to 9 on the keyboard

-> Tip : utiliser le `switch`
+> Tip: use the `switch`

-### Exercices 2
+### Exercises 2
-- Crée (en HTML) 4 `divs` avec les id suivantes : "up, down, left, right"
+- Create (in HTML) 4 `divs` with the following ids:" up, down, left, right "
-- crée une class 'highlight' dans le CSS qui réduit l'opacité de l'élément
+- creates a class 'highlight' in the CSS that reduces the opacity of the element
-- Pour chaque div ajouter la classe 'highlight' quand une des touches directionel est enfoncée
+- For each div add the class 'highlight' when one of the directional keys is pressed
-- Pour chaque div retier la classe 'highlight' quand on relâche la touche
+- For each div retaining the class 'highlight' when you release the key

-> Tip : Faire la structure HTML sans JavaScript
+> Tip: Make HTML structure without JavaScript